CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

    ![ws name.](media/66.png)

-5. In this step, we will provide the details of the VMs to be created as session Hosts.
+5. In this step, you will provide the details of the VMs to be created as session Hosts.
 For your convenience, this step is divided into three sections as follows:

   **A.** Session Host Specifications: